trofimovamw/GInCovPipe/README.md

 This pipeline was created as a simple tool to study the change of nucleotide diversity over time in a collection of sequences.

 ## Input
-As an input the pipeline requires a file containing sequences and a one with a reference consenus sequence.
+As an input the pipeline requires a file containing sequences and a file with a reference consenus sequence.

 For the sequences it is important that they contain a sequencing-, or better, sample-date.
 The date must have the format **%YYYY-%mm-%dd** and has to be either part of the sequence-name or provided in an additional tsv-file.